Patagonia Galvanized Jacket

 As mentioned above, the Galvanized's solid weatherproofing doesn't come at the cost of mobility thanks to the addition of 12-percent spandex into the design.
 Held up against popular hardshell jackets like the Arc’teryx Beta AR and Patagonia’s own Pluma—both of which are 100-percent nylon—the difference is tangible.
 During testing, the increased mobility of the Galvanized allowed me to swing ice tools above my head with no restriction while the jacket stayed securely put under my harness.
 And as an added bonus, the Galvanized is also quiet and supple, without the noise or feel of stiff hardshell fabric.

-Patagonia’s H2No performs similarly to Gore-Tex Active, the most breathable fabric in the Gore line-up that’s featured in jackets like the Outdoor Research Optimizer and REI Co-op Drypoint GTX.
+Patagonia’s H2No performs similarly to Gore-Tex Active, the most breathable fabric in the Gore lineup that’s featured in jackets like the Black Diamond Helio Active and REI Co-op's Drypoint GTX (although both are currently only sold in men's versions).
 They also included a jersey-knit backer to wick moisture, and the lining proved far softer and suppler even when wearing a T-shirt than the sticky, crinkly interior typical of a hardshell (designs with Gore's C-Knit backer are an exception).
 Two-way pit zips, which are new to the latest version of the Galvanized, provide additional ventilation while hiking or on the skin track, although I found them quite hard to close without the help of a friend.
-That said, I build heat quickly during aerobic activity and often sweat out of hardshell jackets but have been able to wear the Galvanized throughout the most strenuous of uphill climbs without overheating—an impressive feat both for myself and the jacket.
+That said, I build heat quickly during aerobic activity and often sweat out of hardshell jackets, but I’ve been able to wear the Galvanized throughout many strenuous uphill climbs without overheating—an impressive feat both for myself and the jacket.

-In comparison to other leading models, the breathability of the Galvanized is almost unmatched.
-We've found it surpasses Gore-Tex Pro designs like the Arc’teryx Beta AR Jacket, and even beats out the Gore-Tex Active construction of the Outdoor Research Optimizer (which lacks pit zips).
-Outdoor Research’s 3-layer AscentShell, as seen on their Interstellar Jacket, is similarly breathable, although its thin construction and air-permeable nature translates to less durability and weatherproofing overall.
-The Interstellar also doesn't have pit zips, instead relying solely on the breathability of the fabric for airflow.
-In the end, we give the nod to the Galvanized for its great breathability and ventilation that does not compromise toughness and weather protection.
+In comparison to other leading models, the breathability of the Galvanized is excellent.
+We've found it surpasses Gore-Tex Pro designs like the Arc’teryx Beta AR jacket, and it even beat out the Gore-Tex Active construction of our since-discontinued Outdoor Research Optimizer (which lacked pit zips).
+In the end, the balance that Patagonia hit here is impressive: the Galvanized is a great breather but does not compromise much on toughness or weather protection.

 The weight of the Patagonia Galvanized reflects its hybrid build.
 Clocking in at 15.5 ounces for a women’s medium, it is certainly on the heavy end of the spectrum for hardshell jackets.
-In comparison, Outdoor Research’s similarly stretchy (but minimalist) Interstellar tips the scales at a feathery 10 ounces, while the uber-popular Arc’teryx Beta AR Jacket weighs in at 13.4 ounces for a women’s medium.
-Among softshell options, the Galvanized is a little lighter than the Arc'teryx Gamma LT (16 oz.), which offers similar levels of stretch and breathability but is lacking in weather protection.
+In comparison, Black Diamond’s similarly stretchy (but minimalist) Highline Stretch tips the scales at a feathery 10.7 ounces, while the uber-popular Arc’teryx Beta AR Jacket weighs in at 14.5 ounces for the women’s model.
+Among softshell options, the Galvanized is a little lighter than the Arc'teryx Gamma LT and MX (both 1 lb.), which offer similar levels of stretch and breathability but are lacking in weather protection.
 As far as packability goes, the Galvanized does not stuff into its pocket or accompanying stuff sack like some of the competition (you can roll and cinch it into its own hood).
 However, with its high levels of breathability and mobility, you’re certainly more likely to keep it on throughout the day than most hardshells.

 In our opinion, the Galvanized is a perfect example of Patagonia’s painstaking attention to detail and quality.
 The Galvanized is seam-less across the shoulders and back, meaning that there are no pressure points under a backpack, no vulnerable connection points where precipitation hits hardest, and—equally importantly—maximum stretch where it matters most.
 Furthermore, all the jacket’s features are nicely engineered for durability, ease of use, and a streamlined appearance, including the adjustment points at the cuffs, hem, and hood, and the pocket placement and zippers.
 Finally, the Galvanized is made with a tough 50-denier face fabric, making it more robust than the majority of popular hardshells.

 For this review, we tested the women's Galvanized Jacket.
-Patagonia also makes the shell in a men's version, which sports the same features and H2No construction, but comes in slightly heavier at 18.6 ounces and is available in different color options.
-If you're looking for a similarly weatherproof and stretchy pant, Patagonia offers the Galvanized Pants in women's and men's versions.
-The men's pants ($329) feature a low bib design with adjustable and removable suspenders, while the women's are a more traditional pant ($299).
+Patagonia also makes the shell in a men's version, which sports the same features and H2No construction but comes in slightly heavier at 1 pound 2.6 ounces and is available in different color options.
+We haven't had a chance to put the men's Galvanized through its paces, but given the similarities between the two, we expect that it performs just as well as the women's model for active uses like ice climbing and backcountry skiing.

 - For active pursuits like ice climbing and ski touring, the Galvanized provides a great combination of mobility, breathability, comfort, and weather protection.